blacezero/ProjectBryan/README.md

 Tomcat Server

-Make sure your Tomcat server are running in the background when jenkins is building the project from git repository.
+Make sure your Tomcat server is running in the background when jenkins is building the project from git repository.

 Selenium Test

-Make sure that your Tomcat server is running.
+Tomcat server Must be running.
 Right click on SeleniumTest file and run as TestNG to test the content of web application running on Tomcat server.